 The chiropractic team at Southwestern

-Chiropractors John W. Sibley, DC and Shannon Subramaniam, DC both provide chiropractic care for patients visiting CTCA at Southwestern Regional Medical Center (Southwestern).
+Chiropractors John W. Sibley, DC, Sean Riley, DC, and Shawnie Lamborn, DC, provide chiropractic care for patients visiting CTCA at Southwestern Regional Medical Center (Southwestern).

 Dr. Sibley joined Southwestern’s chiropractic team in January 2009.
+He has completed post-doctoral training in both carpal tunnel syndrome and Leahy active release treatment for advanced soft tissue injury.
 “CTCA provides technology in the form of the best medical care combined with the best naturopathic medicine, chiropractic medicine, acupuncture, etc.—everything works together," he says.
 "And, you can’t walk into the hospital without feeling the love.”

 Dr. Riley, practicing since 2000, arrived at Southwestern in April 2013.
 He has a special interest in golf-specific training and rehabilitation, and management of neck and lower back pain.
 "My goal is to provide the highest standard of chiropractic care to my patients using the latest in treatment techniques and management strategies."

 Dr. Lamborn studied exercise science at the University of Kansas before becoming a doctor of chiropractic medicine, and has served as a team physician for various sports teams.
 She joined CTCA in July 2014.
 "Each patient is on a journey, and I am honored to be a part of it."